 - If the Join Request from the UE is accepted, the SMF subscribes at the AMF using the Namf_EventExposure service to notifications about the "UE moving in or out of a subscribed "Area Of Interest"" event.
-The SMF supplies all MBS service areas of the location-dependent MBS session as Area Of Interest.
+The SMF supplies all MBS service areas of the location dependent MBS session as Area Of Interest.

-- The SMF requests the AMF to transfer an N2 message to the RAN node using the Nsmf_PDUSession_UpdateSMContext response, to provide the NG-RAN with multicast session information which additionally includes the Area Session ID and MBS service area associated with the cell where UE camps.
+- The SMF requests the AMF to transfer an N2 message to the RAN node using the Nsmf_PDUSession_UpdateSMContext response, to provide the NG-RAN with Multicast MBS session information which additionally includes the Area Session ID and MBS service area associated with the cell where UE camps.